pingcap/pingcap.github.io/src/ai/guides/vector-search.md

         When using a vector index, if the final `limit` is very small, the accuracy of the results may decrease.
 You can use the `.num_candidate()` method to control how many candidates to retrieve from the vector index during the vector search phase, without changing the `limit` parameter.

         A higher `num_candidate` value generally improves recall but may reduce query performance.
 Adjust this value based on your dataset and accuracy requirements.

+=== "SQL"

+    Currently, vector indexes are only effective in strict ANN (Approximate Nearest Neighbor) queries, such as:

+    ```sql
+    SELECT * FROM <table> ORDER BY <distance_func>(<column>) LIMIT <n>
+    ```

+    In other words, you cannot use a `WHERE` clause together with a vector index in the same query.

+    If you need to combine vector search with additional filtering conditions, you can use the post-filtering pattern.
+In this approach, the ANN query will be divided into two parts:

+    - The inner query performs the vector search using the vector index.
+    - The outer query applies the `WHERE` condition to filter the results.

+    ```sql hl_lines="8"
+    SELECT *
+    FROM (
+        SELECT id, text, meta, vec_cosine_distance(text_vec, '[1,2,3]') AS distance
+        FROM documents
+        ORDER BY distance
+        LIMIT 50
+    ) candidates
+    WHERE meta->>'$.category' = 'animal'
+    ORDER BY distance
+    LIMIT 10;
+    ```

+    !!! tip

+        The post-filtering pattern may lead to false positives — for example, the inner query may retrieve the top 50 most similar records, but none of them match the `WHERE` condition.

+        To mitigate this, you can increase the `LIMIT` value (e.g., 50) in the **inner query** to fetch more candidates, improving the chances of returning enough valid results after filtering.

+    For supported SQL operators, see [Operators](https://docs.pingcap.com/tidbcloud/operators/) in the TiDB Cloud documentation.

+### Pre-filtering

+=== "Python"

     To enable pre-filtering, set the `prefilter` parameter to `True` in the `.filter()` method.